Medically reviewed by Vicky Davis, FNP

 There is also the need to address therapy options for those without access to mental health or reliable internet.

-On the contrary, teletherapy has quickly become a preferred option for mental health care, and it may just be right for you.
+On the contrary, teletherapy has quickly become a preferred option for online mental health services, and it may just be right for you.